tchivs/abp/docs/en/deployment/configuring-openIddict.md

 > It is recommended to use **two** RSA certificates, distinct from the certificate(s) used for HTTPS: one for encryption, one for signing.

-> If you encounter a deployment error on IIS that says "File not found," even though the file exists, consider changing the application pool's advanced settings: set Load User Profile to True, so solve the issue.
+> If you encounter a deployment error on IIS that says **File not found** even though the file exists, it is recommended to set the application pool’s advanced settings **Load User Profile** to **True** to resolve the issue.

 For more information, please refer to: https://documentation.openiddict.com/configuration/encryption-and-signing-credentials.html#registering-a-certificate-recommended-for-production-ready-scenarios